USS Rombach: World War II Pacific Theatre operations

 Following shakedown off Bermuda, she departed Boston, Massachusetts, 29 November and arrived at Manus, Admiralty Islands, 7 January 1945.
 From 24 January to 2 March, Rombach escorted convoys between Hollandia, New Guinea, and Leyte Gulf, Philippine Islands.
 Then she served in the Manila Bay area, Luzon, Philippine Islands.
 Beginning 26 April, Rombach spent a month with the Local Naval Defense Force, Lingayen Gulf, Luzon, Philippine Islands.

 She resumed operations with her escort division from 27 May to 8 August, operating in a hunter-killer group off the western coast of Luzon.
 Rombach next served as part of a carrier hunter-killer group patrolling the Leyte-Okinawa convoy routes north of Luzon until after the cessation of hostilities, 14 August 1945.

 End-of-war activity

-Employed in air-sea rescue operations during the latter part of August, Rombach was engaged in occupational landings on 5 September at Jinsen, Korea; on 1 October at Taku, China, and on 5 October at Tsingtao.
+Employed in air-sea rescue operations during the latter part of August, Rombach was engaged in occupational landings on 5 September at Jinsen, Korea; on 1 October at Taku, China, and on 5 October at Qingdao.
 She then served with the "Magic Carpet" fleet from 8 October to 22 November escorting transports to East China ports where servicemen were embarked for return to the United States.